xei/sitemap-generator/README.md

 `important-pages-sitemap.xml` file however is a static sitemap file that does not change regularly, so a fix date is used for it.
 We should update it manually when it is updating.

-## A sample of sitemap XML file
+### A sample of sitemap XML file
-Each site XML file which is indexed in the `sitemap.xml` file has a structure like bellow:
+Each site XML file which is indexed in the `sitemap.xml` has a structure like bellow:
 ```
 <?xml version="1.0" encoding="UTF-8"?>